Serbs dismayed as Djokovic's visa again revoked in Australia - WHIZ News

 Djokovic’s lawyers again appealed at a court in Melbourne, which they successfully did last week on procedural grounds after his visa was first canceled when he landed in Melbourne and spent four nights in an immigration detention center.

-Djokovic has refused to say if he has been vaccinated against the coronavirus, but he got an exemption from Australia’s strict COVID-19 vaccination regulations to enter the country the first time.
+Djokovic initially refused to say if he had been vaccinated against the coronavirus, but he got an exemption from Australia’s strict COVID-19 vaccination regulations to enter the country the first time.
+He said this week he is unvaccinated.

 If deported, Djokovic is likely to return to Serbia, where his saga has captivated the public and where he has an almost iconic status and overwhelming support.